The CeMar Trail is ready to be connected! |

 Maybe in 2020, we should replace Walker's reference to "pandemic" with "road deaths," "housing instability," "deaths of despair," or "trouble with the law," but the concern remains a valid one.
 An Urban Institute study found 52 percent of Americans living below the "true cost of economic security," with 12 percent living below 75 percent of that threshold (Acs, Dehry, Giannarelli, and Todd 2024).
 Will better bicycle infrastructure significantly assist with such widespread struggling?
 We simply don't know.
 A couple years someone around here--I can't remember if it was the City of Cedar Rapids or somebody else--surveyed trail users.
 It was a convenience sample, and it skewed heavily male and upper income.
 (It's difficult in Iowa to oversample whites, but it managed to do that, too.)
 So when it comes to making our cities more equitable, we are literally groping in the dark.

-That having been said, and with the understanding that even the best trails aren't going to magically fix social injustice, I think a lot of the trail development is seeing will improve equity, simply because the trails are as much functional as they are fun.
+That having been said, and with the understanding that even the best trails aren't going to magically fix social injustice, I think a lot of this trail development will improve equity, simply because the trails are becoming as functional as they are fun.
 We are gradually building a network that facilitates safe, inexpensive commuting to work, school and shopping all over town.
 And that's definitely worth celebrating!

 No comments: